mygulamali/mumineen_calendar_js/README.md

 bundle exec bourbon install
 bundle exec neat install
 ```

 Then complete the variables in the `.env` file for you environment.
+The current
+values can be found in the _Build & deploy_ section under the _Site settings_
+tab for the website, on Netlify.

 ## Serve on your localhost